DariuszDepta/double-dabble.rs/README.md

 [mit-badge]: https://img.shields.io/badge/License-MIT-blue.svg
 [mit-url]: LICENSE

-Binary to BCD and BCD to Binary conversions using double-dabble algorithm written in Rust.
+Binary to BCD and BCD to binary conversions using double-dabble algorithm written in Rust.